Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Ireland to Rome (Fiumicino)

 Dublin is the only city in Ireland with direct flights to Rome (Fiumicino).
-From Dublin, direct flights are offered by Aer Lingus.
+From Dublin, you can fly non-stop with Aer Lingus or Ryanair.

 Flights from Israel to Rome (Fiumicino)

-There is 1 airport in Israel that has a direct connection to Rome (Fiumicino), which is Tel Aviv.
-From Tel Aviv, direct flights are offered by Alitalia (SkyTeam), EL AL and Ryanair.
+In Israel, the only airport that has a direct connection to Rome (Fiumicino) is Tel Aviv.
+From Tel Aviv, airlines that operate direct flights are Arkia, EL AL, Israir, ITA Airways (Star Alliance), TUS Airways and Wizz Air Malta.

 Flights from Japan to Rome (Fiumicino)